 How to Help an Angry Child Calm Down: Anger Management Techniques

-While working one-on-one with parents, brainstorming positive parenting techniques for their specific challenges, I started to notice a pattern.
+While chatting with other parents, and brainstorming positive parenting techniques for their specific challenges, I started to notice a pattern.

 One topic came up again and again.
 It seems that how to help an angry child calm down is something hitting the top of a lot of parent priority lists.

-Angry outbursts can feel scary and sudden and overwhelming.
-It’s hard to know what to do in the moment, especially if you don’t have a good plan already in place.
+Angry outbursts can feel scary, sudden, and overwhelming.
+It’s hard to know what to do at the moment, especially if you don’t have a good plan already in place.

 I know this because we’ve been there too.